Cell envelope: The Gram-positive cell wall

-The gram-negative cell wall
+The Gram-negative cell wall

-The gram-negative cell wall contains a thinner peptidoglycan layer adjacent to the cytoplasmic membrane than the gram-positive wall, which is responsible for the cell wall's inability to retain the crystal violet stain upon decolourisation with ethanol during Gram staining.
-In addition to the peptidoglycan layer the gram-negative cell wall also contains an additional outer membrane composed by phospholipids and lipopolysaccharides which face into the external environment.
-The highly charged nature of lipopolysaccharides confer an overall negative charge to the gram -negative cell wall.
+The Gram-negative cell wall contains a thinner peptidoglycan layer adjacent to the cytoplasmic membrane than the Gram-positive wall, which is responsible for the cell wall's inability to retain the crystal violet stain upon decolourisation with ethanol during Gram staining.
+In addition to the peptidoglycan layer the Gram-negative cell wall also contains an additional outer membrane composed by phospholipids and lipopolysaccharides which face into the external environment.
+The highly charged nature of lipopolysaccharides confer an overall negative charge to the Gram -negative cell wall.
 The chemical structure of the outer membrane lipopolysaccharides is often unique to specific bacterial strains (i.e. sub-species) and is responsible for many of the antigenic properties of these strains.

 As a phospholipid bilayer, the lipid portion of the outer membrane is largely impermeable to all charged molecules.
 However, channels called porins are present in the outer membrane that allow for passive transport of many ions, sugars and amino acids across the outer membrane.
 These molecules are therefore present in the periplasm, the region between the plasma membrane and outer membrane.
 The periplasm contains the peptidoglycan layer and many proteins responsible for substrate binding or hydrolysis and reception of extracellular signals.
 The periplasm is thought to exist as a gel-like state rather than a liquid due to the high concentration of proteins and peptidoglycan found within it.
 Because of its location between the cytoplasmic and outer membranes, signals received and substrates bound are available to be transported across the cytoplasmic membrane using transport and signaling proteins imbedded there.

 In nature, many uncultivated Gram-negative bacteria also have an S-layer and a capsule.
 These structures are often lost during laboratory cultivation.

-Mycobacteria (Acid-fast bacteria)
+Mycobacteria

-The Mycobacteria have a cell envelope which is not typical of gram-positives or gram-negatives.
-The mycobacterial cell envelope does not consist of the outer membrane characteristic of gram-negatives, but has a significant peptidoglycan-arabinogalactan-mycolic acid wall structure which provides an external permeability barrier.
+The Mycobacteria (acid-fast bacteria) have a cell envelope which is not typical of Gram-positives or Gram-negatives.
+The mycobacterial cell envelope does not consist of the outer membrane characteristic of Gram-negatives, but has a significant peptidoglycan-arabinogalactan-mycolic acid wall structure which provides an external permeability barrier.
 Therefore, there is thought to be a distinct 'pseudoperiplasm' compartment between the cytoplasmic membrane and this outer barrier.
 The nature of this compartment is not well understood.
 Acid-fast bacteria, like Mycobacteria, are resistant to decolorization by acids during staining procedures.
 The high mycolic acid content of Mycobacteria, is responsible for the staining pattern of poor absorption followed by high retention.
 The most common staining technique used to identify acid-fast bacteria is the Ziehl–Neelsen stain or acid-fast stain, in which the acid fast bacilli are stained bright red and stand out clearly against a blue background.